Greece Foodies

 vinsanto wine santorini | GreeceFoodies

 A fantastic Greek island that is famous worldwide for the breathtaking sunsets that guests can enjoy there.
 But this is not the only thing that Santorini is renowned for.
 This island is the core of an ancient volcano erupted around 1640 to 1620 BC.
 So, the soil of this island is full of volcanic ash and rocks.
-So, this is the perfect place for grapes to grow with soil rich in minerals for the vine.
+So, this is the perfect place for grapes to grow with soil rich in minerals for the Wine.

 Vinsanto is an ancient winemaking tradition of Santorini that you must leave the grapes to dry in the sun for around half a month.
 Then the grapes undergo the winemaking procedure with only the natural sugars and acids of the dried grape.
 Last but not least, the wine must be aged for at least 2 years.
 The final product must be at least 9% abv for it to be called the traditional Vinsanto wine.
 Learn more about Santorini wines.